spotinst/help/src/docs/elastigroup/features-azure/shutdown-script-in-elastigroup-for-azure.md

 ## Install the Spot Agent

 The Spot Agent is required to run a shutdown script.
 You can add the script for installing the Spot Agent when you create a new stateless group or stateful node or by editing an existing group or stateful node.
-The steps below are for editing an existing group.
+The steps below are for editing an existing stateless group and an existing stateful node.

 ### Stateless Group